krmiddlebrook/music_hit_finder_fullstack_app/README.md

 * [Spotify User Account(s)](https://www.spotify.com/) for scrapping Spotify music data.
 * [Spotify Developer Account(s)](https://developer.spotify.com/) for scrapping Spotify music data.

 > Note: To get the backend app running fully, you'll need to add your Spotify user and developer credentials to the `backend/app/app/spotify/config.py` file.
+You should also update the `./.env` file with any global environment variables used in the frontend and/or backend.

 ## Frontend Requirements

 * Node.js (with `npm`).